-One of our portfolio companies, Quantem, operates 12 bulk liquid storage and handling sites across Australia and NZ.
-Quantem's operations involve movements of liquids to trucks and ships in order to bulk and debulk all types of liquid products, including flammable, corrosive or hazardous liquids for both import and export.
+One of our portfolio companies, operates 12 bulk liquid storage and handling sites across Australia and New Zealand.
+Their operations involve movements of liquids to trucks and ships in order to bulk and debulk all types of liquid products, including flammable, corrosive or hazardous liquids for both import and export.
 Safe, reliable and efficient storage and handling services are critical for customers across these thousands of loading and unloading activities.
 However, COVID-19 made the company even more aware of the non-physical risks to employees.

-For several years, Quantem had made time to stop work on RUOK?
-Day and talk about mental health.
+For several years, the company had made time to stop work on RUOK?
+Day, a day where family, friends and coworkers are encouraged to ask each other about their mental health.
 This year, the meetings across all 12 sites focused on revisiting techniques learnt in prior years, as well as equipping staff with tools to use for the next step is in the conversation.
 The session talked about what to do if the answer to RUOK? is 'no' and provided skills and confidence to go further into the conversation.

-The General Manager of Health Safety Environment (HSE) delivered a comprehensive presentation across all Quantem sites and generated high engagement.
+The General Manager of Health Safety Environment (HSE) delivered a comprehensive presentation across all of the company's sites and generated high engagement.
 With the many employees working from home during the year, attendees commented on isolation / loneliness contributing to the mental health of individuals.
 Having the RUOK?
-Day sessions and other HSE toolbox meetings provided a healthy refresher of the resources available to all Quantem employees and families, such as the Employee Assistance Program, helplines and colleagues.
+Day sessions and other HSE toolbox meetings provided a healthy refresher of the resources available to all the company's employees and families, such as the Employee Assistance Program, helplines and colleagues.

-^{20.} All charts and figures exclude divested assets.
+^{29.} All charts and figures exclude divested assets.
 Portfolio companies are only included in historical statistics from the year that they were acquired.
 All companies are reported on a 100% basis.
 No weighting has been applied for ownership stake.
 Figures for each year are calculated as the average of the accident frequency rate per 100,000 hours worked (AFR) for all portfolio companies.

-Gender Diversity: 'slow and steady' not good enough
+Gender Diversity: 'Slow and Steady'

+not good enough

 Diversity was a key theme in 2020.
-The Black Lives Matter movement brought race to the fore, with the US protests seen replicated in other countries to highlight the issue of systemic racism.
+The Black Lives Matter movement brought race to the fore, with the U.S. protests seen replicated in other countries to highlight the issue of systemic racism.